Latin American Preselection in Brazil

 • #PrixdeLausanne

-The main goals of the Young Creation Award are:
+The main goals of the Young Creation Award are to:

-• Awarding artistry in a positive and constructive competitive atmosphere;
+• Celebrate artistry in a constructive and encouraging competitive environment;

-• Encouraging the imagination and creativity of young dancers to become aware of the art and technique of choreography.
+• Inspire young dancers to explore the art and technique of choreography through imagination and creativity.

 Winners